joshuaebowling/node-web-scraper/book.md

 27 And with him they crucified two robbers, one on his right and one on his left.[e]
 27 Con él crucificaron a dos bandidos,[b] uno a su derecha y otro a su izquierda.[c]
 29 And those who passed by derided him, wagging their heads and saying, “Aha!
 You who would destroy the temple and rebuild it in three days,
-29 Los que pasaban meneaban la cabeza y blasfemaban contra él.
+29 Los que pasaban meneaban la cabeza y blasfemaban contra él. ―¡Eh!
+Tú que destruyes el templo y en tres días lo reconstruyes —decían—,
 30 save yourself, and come down from the cross!”
 30 ¡baja de la cruz y sálvate a ti mismo!
 31 So also the chief priests with the scribes mocked him to one another, saying, “He saved others; he cannot save himself.
-31 De la misma manera se burlaban de él los jefes de los sacerdotes junto con los maestros de la ley.
+31 De la misma manera se burlaban de él los jefes de los sacerdotes junto con los maestros de la ley. ―Salvó a otros —decían—, ¡pero no puede salvarse a sí mismo!
 32 Let the Christ, the King of Israel, come down now from the cross that we may see and believe.”
 Those who were crucified with him also reviled him.
 32 Que baje ahora de la cruz ese Cristo, el rey de Israel, para que veamos y creamos.
 33 And when the sixth hour[f] had come, there was darkness over the whole land until the ninth hour.[g]
 33 Desde el mediodía y hasta la media tarde quedó toda la tierra en oscuridad.
 34 And at the ninth hour Jesus cried with a loud voice, “Eloi, Eloi, lema sabachthani?” which means, “My God, my God, why have you forsaken me?”
-34 A las tres de la tarde[d] Jesús gritó a voz en cuello:
+34 A las tres de la tarde[d] Jesús gritó a voz en cuello: ―Eloi, Eloi, ¿lama sabactani? (que significa: “Dios mío, Dios mío, ¿por qué me has desamparado?”).[e]
 35 And some of the bystanders hearing it said, “Behold, he is calling Elijah.”
-35 Cuando lo oyeron, algunos de los que estaban cerca dijeron:
+35 Cuando lo oyeron, algunos de los que estaban cerca dijeron: ―Escuchen, está llamando a Elías.
 36 And someone ran and filled a sponge with sour wine, put it on a reed and gave it to him to drink, saying, “Wait, let us see whether Elijah will come to take him down.”
-36 Un hombre corrió, empapó una esponja en vinagre, la puso en una caña y se la ofreció a Jesús para que bebiera.
+36 Un hombre corrió, empapó una esponja en vinagre, la puso en una caña y se la ofreció a Jesús para que bebiera. ―Déjenlo, a ver si viene Elías a bajarlo —dijo.
 37 And Jesus uttered a loud cry and breathed his last.
 37 Entonces Jesús, lanzando un fuerte grito, expiró.
 38 And the curtain of the temple was torn in two, from top to bottom.
 38 La cortina del santuario del templo se rasgó en dos, de arriba abajo.
 39 And when the centurion, who stood facing him, saw that in this way he[h] breathed his last, he said, “Truly this man was the Son[i] of God!”
-39 Y el centurión, que estaba frente a Jesús, al oír el grito y[f] ver cómo murió, dijo:
+39 Y el centurión, que estaba frente a Jesús, al oír el grito y[f] ver cómo murió, dijo: ―¡Verdaderamente este hombre era el Hijo[g] de Dios!
 40 There were also women looking on from a distance, among whom were Mary Magdalene, and Mary the mother of James the younger and of Joses, and Salome.
 40 Algunas mujeres miraban desde lejos.
 Entre ellas estaban María Magdalena, María la madre de Jacobo el menor y de José, y Salomé.
 41 When he was in Galilee, they followed him and ministered to him, and there were also many other women who came up with him to Jerusalem.